Injectable flu vaccine must be administered once every fall. Those aged 6 months and older can receive the injectable vaccine unless contraindicated.

-The injectable flu vaccine is also recommended for anyone who wishes to reduce the risk of catching the flu.
-The flu vaccine does not protect against the common cold and respiratory infections caused by other viruses.
+The flu vaccine does not protect against the common cold and respiratory infections caused by other viruses, such as COVID-19.

 Some symptoms may be caused by the vaccine, such as redness at the injection site.
 Other problems may occur by chance and are not related to the vaccine, such as cold, gastro or headache.